Language. Culture. Origins.

 They’re obvious as money, healthy as kale.
 Aren’t they?

-In our pseudo-psychological society, outright rejecting any of the concepts above may be seen as evidence of a lack of self-acceptance or as grounds for pity.
+In our pseudo-psychological society, outright rejecting any of the concepts above may be seen as grounds for pity.
 The vague and largely unexamined public value placed on these concepts is predicated on the idea that anything linked to one’s identity in an even remotely cultural way should not only be respected by others but also actively desired by oneself.

 In “To Speak Is to Blunder,” an autobiographical essay published this week in The New Yorker, author Yiyun Li speaks of personal experiences that don’t line up with said public value.
 The essay centers around her decision to write in English rather than her mother tongue, Chinese, and the subsequent loss of that language from her usage and memories.
 One might expect, then, that what unfolds is an explanation of certain emotional, social or political factors that drove her to this path.
 But this isn’t the case.
 Instead, Li frames the act of renouncing her native language through a series of memories and reflections.